What is Mindfulness?

 Mindfulness is a way of living, developed through a variety of practices, that helps us bring kind and non-judgmental attention to moment by moment experience, giving us the choice to respond in ways that support health and wellbeing for ourselves and our communities. – Midwest Alliance for Mindfulness

 When we are living on autopilot, largely unaware of our thoughts, feelings, and urges, we tend to make knee-jerk reactions, sometimes out of strong emotions, that aren’t always very helpful to ourselves or for those around us.
-When we have learned to be mindful, we are more aware of our habits and patterns as well as more objectively observant of the world around us.
-This allows us to make better decisions.
+When we have learned to be mindful, including cultivating related attitudes and beneficial qualities, we are more aware of our habits and patterns as well as more objectively observant of the world around us.
+This allows us to make better decisions, not only for ourselves, but for our collective benefit.

 “Mindfulness is the basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s going on around us.” ─ Mindfulness.org